IDY10220

 Winds not exceeding 20 knots.
 Slight to moderate seas.
 Low swell, increasing to

-Rain areas, scattered showers and isolated thunderstorms throughout most of the
+Rain areas, scattered showers and isolated thunderstorms mainly north of 12S

 Please be aware